Understanding DoD Contracting

-Although the Competition in Contracting Act (CICA) is not applicable to OTs, competition should be pursued to the maximum extent practicable to incentivize high quality and competitive pricing.
+Although CICA is not applicable to OTs, competition should be pursued to the maximum extent practicable to incentivize high quality and competitive pricing.
 Additionally, competitive procedures are required in order to leverage the authority for transition to follow-on production contracts or transactions without subsequent competition.

 - FAR/DFARS are not applicable

 - Contracting Officer must have Agreement Officer authority to execute OTs